Argentina

 Investment

-NOT AT ALL.
-Argentina has signed every exchange framework that matters and operates a public corporate registry.
-Whatever you do here (earn, hold, structure) is reportable, accessible, or both.
-Privacy is not the strategy in this jurisdiction.
+Argentina signed every exchange framework that matters and runs a public corporate registry.
+Whatever you do here (earn, hold, structure) is reported, searchable, or both.

 CRS